Gonzih/presentation-tool/PRESENTATION.md

 # Learning curve

 * 4.5 Scala engineers learned clojure script in one day
-* in few week people were writing production code without asking for help
+* In a few week people were writing production code without asking for help

 <!--slide-->